London Philharmonic Choir: Background

-In 1982, Richard Cooke succeeded Alldis as Chorus Master and saw the choir through a productive decade.
+In 1982, Richard Cooke succeeded Alldis as chorus master and saw the choir through a productive decade.
 In 1984, the choir registered as a charity.
 The choir performed under Georg Solti and Klaus Tennstedt who were the two principal LPO conductors of that decade.
 The LPC also continued to enjoy touring overseas.
 A noted recording with Tennstedt of the Mahler eighth symphony won an award in 1987.
-However, the early 1990s was a period of turmoil for the LPO and LPC as financial recession and resignations at the LPO created a climate of uncertainty, while there was some press opposition to the appointment of Franz Welser-Möst as Principal Conductor.
+However, the early 1990s was a period of turmoil for the LPO and LPC as financial recession and resignations at the LPO created a climate of uncertainty, while there was some press opposition to the appointment of Franz Welser-Möst as principal conductor.
 Cooke resigned in 1991 due in part to the strained working relationship with Welser-Möst and disputes between choir and LPO management.
-The LPO appointed Jeremy Jackman as the next Chorus Master in 1992.
+The LPO appointed Jeremy Jackman as the next chorus master in 1992.
 However, with the choir's difficulties being widely advertised, existing membership levels declined and recruitment of new members became a challenge.
 Jackman resigned in 1994 after only two seasons at the helm.

-Neville Creed became the next Chorus Master (1994–present).
+Neville Creed became the next chorus master (1994–2025).
 His enthusiasm helped to build back morale and membership.
 In 1996, at the end of the Welser-Möst tenure, the LPC became autonomous after being severed from the LPO's payroll.
 During this bleak period, the choir was able to secure concerts with other London orchestras and with arts promotion institutions such as IMG Artists and Raymond Gubbay for much needed financial aid.
 Over time, the choir's performance standard, visibility and reputation improved.
 Eventually, relations with the LPO settled into mutual respect and good will and the LPC was given the right of first refusal for most future choral projects with the LPO.
 In 1997, the choir celebrated its 50th anniversary with a concert at the Albert Hall attended by Princess Alexandra and Ursula Vaughan Williams.
 In 2002, the choir adopted a new constitution and became a registered charity with the legal protection of a limited company.
 For their 60th anniversary in 2007, the book Hallelujah!
 An informal history of the London Philharmonic Choir was published.
-The LPC continues to work closely with the LPO's Principal Conductor Vladimir Jurowski (2007–present) and Guest Principal Conductor Yannick Nézet-Séguin (2009–present).
+The LPC continues to work closely with the LPO's principal conductor Vladimir Jurowski (2007–present) and guest principal conductor Yannick Nézet-Séguin (2009–present).